View How Macular Degeneration May Affect Vision

 Late Dry Macular Degeneration

-In very late stage dry macular degeneration, macula cells begin to die, and large portions of the center of vision may become blurred.
+In the very late stage of dry macular degeneration, or geographic atrophy, macula cells begin to die, and large portions of the center of vision may become blurred.
 People at this stage may have blind spots as well as some areas that appear wavy or distorted.
 Not all dry macular degeneration will progress to wet macular degeneration, but when it does it often progresses much more quickly than the dry form.

 Wet Macular Degeneration